Plenty of Fish: History

 On February 28, 2012, the parents of US Army Lieutenant Peter Burks sued Plenty of Fish.
 The parents' lawsuit alleges photos of their son, who was killed in Iraq in 2007, were used without permission.
 The parents were seeking compensatory and punitive damages.
 Paul Bloudoff, the firm's legal affairs manager responded by saying "Lt.
-Burks’ image was never used by POF.com in any way, shape or form, [a] third-party advertiser, with no affiliation to Plenty of Fish, ran an ad promoting another dating site using Lt.
-Burks’ picture, and one of the places this advertiser ran this ad happened to be our site."
+Burks’ image was never used by POF.com in any way, shape or form, [a] third-party advertiser, with no affiliation to Plenty of Fish, ran an advertisement promoting another dating site using Lieutenant Burks’ picture, and one of the places this advertiser ran this advertisement happened to be our site."

 In an August 2012 Forbes interview, Markus Frind stated that based on the millions of relationships and marriages Plenty of Fish has created over the past several years, it is estimated that over one million babies have been born as a result of the website.

 On May 20, 2013, Frind implemented several changes to the website with the stated goal of focusing on "meaningful relationships".
 Among these changes were the removal of the "intimate encounters" option.
 A related eliminated feature was the option to contact clients of age differences greater than "Markus", presumably Frind, found tasteful.
 Although the Plenty of Fish site and its "matching" criteria continue to match couples with age differences greater than the 14-year guideline, attempts to contact these "matches" resulted in an inbox message from Markus stating, among other things, "[t]here is no reason for a 50 year old man to contact a 18 year old woman."
 Another restriction implemented in the updates is that male users could no longer attach images to messages.
 Additionally, the site automatically blocks messages from male users containing certain words while showing such messages as being sent.

 The image sending restriction was apparently reversed after Plenty of Fish was acquired by Match Group (but not "quick messages" directly from the match's profile page) and members outside of the 14-year age limit no longer appear as matches or in searches.
 Attempting to contact members outside of the 14-year limit now displays a page stating the user does not meet the member's contact criteria (even when untrue) and suggests several matches to contact instead of sending a message to the user's inbox.